Kirbologist/Raman-Scattering-Code-Conversion/README.md

 - The slvGetOptionsFromStruct function cannot be called on its own and is instead implemented into the stOptions constructors.
 - The pstMakeStructForField function currently puts stIncPar into returning struct stRes by using std::move(); this means that the stIncPar will be made empty after pstMakeStructForField is used.
 This is done, since in the final program, the input stIncPar doesn't need to be kept.
 - sphEstimateDelta doesn't get called in slvForT in the original Raman scattering MATLAB program, so this function isn't implemented.
-- rvhGetSymmetricMat is not debugged since it's never used in the final `raman_elastic_scattering` program.
 - rvhTruncateMatrices, rvhGetSymmetricMat, rvhGetFieldCoefficients, rvhGetAverageCrossSections can only take stTR vectors as arguments and not stPR vectors.
 (Overloading these functions with versions that can take stPR vectors is relatively simple however.)
 - Many of the original functions had extra functionality for when the code is ran on Octave instead of MATLAB.
 Since this is only C++, such code (including the `isOctave` function itself) is not implemented.